CEDAR

 • Basic HTML tags will be added to the top and bottom of each page if they aren't already there;

-• You can use PHP and CGI scripts to generate page content;
+• You can use PHP and CGI scripts to generate page content, which will run as the project user;

 • There is a simple mechanism for including a static header and footer on each page.